Energy Star Appliances

 Example: refrigerator comparison

-This kind of example explains why a fridge that saves 180 kWh/year can take a long time to pay back purely from energy savings.
+This is why a fridge that saves 180 kWh per year can take a long time to pay back on energy savings alone.

 Sensitivity: usage, rates, and lifespan